All Episodes

 Brian Ross at ABC has posted a story, posted a story last night, three more page stories, and it's nothing to do with journalism.

-Uh none of none of these three, by the way, that uh Brian Ross seems to have just recently discovered, ever say that they told the Republican leadership about Foley, which is the storyline.
+None of these three, by the way, that Brian Ross seems to have just recently discovered ever say that they told the Republican leadership about Foley, which is the storyline.

 The storyline is GOP cover-up.